-As a long-time Corgi owner, there’s nothing better than the moment of bringing home the adorable short-legged breed.
-But owners with cats in the home may want to consider the compatibility of the Corgi and cat before bringing the two animals together.
+As a long-time Corgi owner, I know there’s nothing better than bringing home the adorable short-legged breed.
+However, owners with cats in the home may want to consider the compatibility of the two animals before doing so.
+Do Corgis and cats get along?

-So, are Corgis good with cats?
-Corgis tend to be good with cats if the two have been socialized together from an early age.
-Because Corgis are active and loud, the cat needs time to desensitize from all loud barking and ruckus that the Corgi brings.
-Even so, it’s possible the Corgi’s herding instincts may kick in and they start nipping at the cat.
+Corgis can be good with cats if the two have been socialized together from an early age.
+But the two are far from a “match made in heaven.”
+Because Corgis are active and loud, the cat needs time to desensitize from all the loud barking and ruckus.
+It’s also very important to watch out for the Corgi’s herding instincts.
+Without training, they may try to nip at the cat.

 For the most part, Corgis play well with cats for various reasons.
 And although it’s not guaranteed that the two will get along perfectly (at least in the beginning), there are tips and techniques to fostering a loving relationship between your Corgi and cat.